 Vinyl planks are completely water-resistant and can be installed in very humid rooms such as bathrooms, basements or garages.
 They’re less slippery and much warmer than ceramic tiles or concrete.

-What makes vinyl planks better than hardwood floors is their ability to resist the wear and tear that comes after a lot of foot traffic.
+What makes vinyl planks more desirable than hardwood floors is their ability to resist the wear and tear that comes after a lot of foot traffic.
 If you take good care of it (i.e. don’t drop any sharp objects or chemicals on it) it should last you a good 15 years before seeing any wear.

 Vinyl planks are suitable only for indoor use, as the PVC starts to deteriorate faster when exposed to the elements.

 Vinyl Plank Reviews

-Thanks to the huge popularity of vinyl in residential flooring, there are more and more major companies that are doing business in North America every day.
+Thanks to the huge popularity of vinyl in residential flooring, there are more and more major companies offering vinyl plank flooring in North America every day.
 We’ve created a list of a few companies whose names tend to pop up the most to help you get a more clear view of what the vinyl flooring market looks like.

 A very prolific company that resides on the high end of the vinyl flooring market.
 They currently have seven lines of vinyl planks, with each one of those lines having a dozen or more variations.